The Platinum Card from American Express: Do the Perks Justify the Fee?

 Next, this is a rewards card.
 Cardholders earn 5X points for flights booked directly with airlines or with American Express Travel, and one Membership Rewards point for every dollar spent on eligible purchases.
 These points can be applied toward travel reservations, gift cards, or other products and services.
-Cardmembers can alstransfer their points to miles with over a dozen different airlines.
-Terms and limitations apply.
+Cardmembers can also transfer their points to miles with over a dozen different airlines.
 The annual fee is $450.